 Active TB is treated with a combination of drugs.
 This is necessary to prevent the development of resistance.
 Traditionally, advances in TB treatment were achieved by replacing a single drug within a combination regimen, or adding a new drug to an existing regimen.
 This approach may improve efficacy in a clinical trial setting, but does little to address the major challenges of TB treatment, including the long duration, cost, and complexity of treatment.

 Using the traditional approach, it could take a quarter of a century to develop a novel regimen.
 To accelerate the introduction of new regimens, TB Alliance evaluates novel combinations of TB drugs — instead of single drugs — as a single unit.
 This process begins early in discovery stage research where we identify the most promising combinations of drugs in models.
 The multi-drug regimens are then evaluated as a unit in later clinical trials.
-The regimen development approach can greatly reduce the time needed to introduce a fully novel regimen, as well as expands the impact of each regimen.Recently, TB Alliance’s drug candidate, pretomanid, was accepted for review by the US FDA for treatment of XDR-TB and treatment-intolerant or non-responsive MDR-TB, in combination with bedaquiline and linezolid.
+The regimen development approach can greatly reduce the time needed to introduce a fully novel regimen, as well as expands the impact of each regimen.Recently, TB Alliance’s pretomanid was approved by the US FDA for treatment of XDR-TB and treatment-intolerant or non-responsive MDR-TB, in combination with bedaquiline and linezolid.
 This combination, known as BPaL, is a novel regimen.
 The regimen development model greatly accelerated BPaL’s development.

 TB Alliance is a member of the Critical Path to TB Drug Regimens, an initiative aiming to accelerate the development of novel regimens.
 To read more, click here.